NuGrid stellar data set I. Stellar yields from H to Bi for stars with metallicities Z = 0.02 and Z = 0.01: Stellar Evolution Calculations

 V is produced in massive stars during the CCSN.
-The contribution to the V inventory from SNIa is quite uncertain \citep[][]{travaglio:11,seitenzahl:13}. \isotope[50]{V} does not receive a radiogenic contribution and therefore its abundance is a direct indicator of its production, which is mostly during explosive O-burning conditions The bulk of the \isotope[51]{V} is synthesized by the decay of \isotope[51]{Cr} and \isotope[51]{Mn} during freezout, both of which are produced in deeper regions and at higher temperature than \isotope[50]{V} in the explosion.
-Since most of \isotope[51]{V} is made in extreme conditions, its total abundance in the ejecta is severely reduced with increasing fallback (\fig{fig:s_set1p2_sum}).
-Therefore V is underproduced in the 25 and $32\msun$ models (SN $rapid$).
+The contribution to the V inventory from SNIa is quite uncertain \citep[][]{travaglio:11,seitenzahl:13}. \isotope[50]{V} does not receive a radiogenic contribution and therefore its abundance is a direct indicator of its production, which is mostly during explosive O-burning conditions.
+The bulk of the \isotope[51]{V} is synthesized by the decay of \isotope[51]{Cr} and \isotope[51]{Mn} during freezout, both of which are produced in deeper regions and at higher temperature than \isotope[50]{V} in the explosion.
+Since most of \isotope[51]{V} is made in extreme conditions, its total abundance in the ejecta is severely reduced with increasing fallback.
+Therefore, V is underproduced in the 25 and $32\msun$ models (\fig{fig:s_set1p2_sum}).

 Cr is efficiently produced in massive stars \citep[e.g.,][]{woosley:02} and in SNIa \citep[e.g.,][]{thielemann:04,seitenzahl:13}.
-The most abundant Cr stable species (\isotope[52,53]{Cr}) are made mostly as \isotope[52,53]{Fe}.
-Therefore, Cr is mostly produced in the 15-$20\msun$ star models, whereas for larger masses fallback is limiting the ejection of Cr-rich material (\fig{fig:s_set1p2_sum}). \isotope[54]{Cr} (2.365 \% of solar Cr) originates in the \sprn\, or via neutron capture in the explosive He-burning shell, and is destroyed in explosive O- or Si-burning conditions.
+The most abundant stable Cr species (\isotope[52,53]{Cr}) are made mostly as \isotope[52,53]{Fe}.
+Therefore, Cr is mostly produced in the 15-$20\msun$ stellar models, whereas for larger initial masses fallback is limiting the ejection of Cr-rich material (\fig{fig:s_set1p2_sum}). \isotope[54]{Cr} (2.365 \% of solar Cr) originates in the \sprn\, or via neutron capture in the explosive He-burning shell, and is destroyed in explosive O- or Si-burning conditions.

-Mn is mostly produced during CCSN as \isotope[55]{Co} and \isotope[55]{Fe}. \isotope[55]{Mn} is efficiently produced only in the 15-$20\msun$ stars, whereas it is underproduced in higher mass models (\fig{fig:s_set1p2_sum}) because the yield strongly decreases with increasing fallback efficiency.
-Mn production also shows a weak dependence on the explosion energy in the $15\msun$ models.
+Mn is produced during CCSNe as \isotope[55]{Co} and \isotope[55]{Fe}. \isotope[55]{Mn} is efficiently produced only in the 15-$20\msun$ stars, whereas it is underproduced in higher mass models (\fig{fig:s_set1p2_sum}) because the yield strongly decreases with increasing fallback efficiency.
+Mn production also shows a significant dependence on the explosion energy in the $15\msun$ models.